maths/moodle-qbank_gitsync/doc/usinggit.md

 ### To handle a course and its quizzes in a single repo
 - `createwholecourserepo.php` will export a course context and associated quizzes in sibling directories.
 As long as the quizzes only use questions from the course and their own context, the quiz structures will be exported.
 - `exportwholecoursefrommoodle.php` will update the questions and quiz structures in the repo.
 - Use `importwholecoursetomoodle.php` for initial import of course questions and quiz structures into Moodle.
 Also use it to update questions in Moodle.
-(Quizesz will be created within the course.)
+(Quizzes will be created within the course.)
 - Manually update structure in Moodle.

 Example: